 As a result, new practices have emerged with new technologies and, when properly mastered, can provide a real competitive advantage to service providers.
 For example, the adoption of a cloud computing solution is an increasingly important solution, until becoming the standard for some service providers.
 They have understood that having the latest technology allows increased performance, without having to worry about updates and delays.
 It also allows secure storage of information.

 Among the evolutions of the sector, we notice that there are more stakeholders involved in the interventions of today: owners, tenants, technicians ...
 All of them produce data which can be centralized and shared.
 The challenge is to get live-sharing information and to avoid time-consuming re-entry.
-Digitization and the abandonment of paper are therefore essential to facilitate both internal communication and external communication.
+Digitalization and the abandonment of paper are therefore essential to facilitate both internal communication and external communication.
 It is necessary to switch to intervention management software for both planning and monitoring interventions, but also billing and quotes.

 For some of the service providers, the main challenge is to find a technological tool to manage maintenance contracts.
 The recurrence of the interventions leads to the creation of a certain number of data that must be stored and reused in order to better plan the next intervention.

 Another challenge facing maintenance companies is aging teams: 50% of maintenance employees are over 45 years old.
 To recruit and attract new technicians, offering a connected and modern work environment can be a differentiating argument.
 It is also necessary to emphasize that teams in the field are now quite comfortable with the use of mobile solutions and are almost always equipped with smartphones.
 Technicians, therefore, expect to find tools such as professional mobile applications in their jobs.
 Applications have also evolved to be more intuitive and simple to use.